 Forget nearly all of those, though, because a new – or at least new to this format – collection of releases chronicles outtakes, alternates, demos, experiments, home recordings and other leftovers that quite often equal the quality of their official-canon counterparts.
 I’m referring to La Vie Electronique, a new series of 2LP sets featuring the music of pioneering German musician artist Klaus Schulze.

-That staggering amount of music would be entirely too much for even the most ardent fan of Schulze’s work to assimilate, much less enjoy.
-Happily, One Way Static Records has embarked upon a re-re-reissue of the material, placing int for the first time (or nearly the first; who can keep up?) into chronological order.
+That staggering amount of music might be entirely too much for even the most ardent fan of Schulze’s work to assimilate, much less enjoy.
+Happily, One Way Static Records has embarked upon a re-re-reissue of the material, placing it for the first time (or nearly the first; who can keep up?) into chronological order.
 Better yet, the new releases are on vinyl.

 But the lion’s share of the material on La Vie Electronique is wonderfully evocative stuff, the kind of thing that succeeds on multiple levels.
 It works as what kindred spirit Brian Eno famously described as “aural wallpaper,” and it holds up to what Robert Fripp calls “active listening.”
 Arty for sure, but eminently approachable, La Vie Electronique won’t set your foot a-tapping, but these six records are full of warm, lush and very human electronic recordings.
 Not only for the completist; highly recommended.